The Complete Uk lawn glossary

 Sandy Soil

-Light, gritty soil made up of larger particles.
-Drains quickly, warms up fast in spring, but doesn't hold water or nutrients well.
+Light, gritty soil that drains quickly but doesn't hold water or nutrients well.

 Robbie's Take